3 Answers To "What Is Your Greatest Fear?"

 Example for sales departments

 “I have a fear of not evolving.
-I know that sounds odd but if I’m not challenging myself, that means that I’m not moving forward.
+I'm not moving forward if I’m not challenging myself.
 And if I’m not moving forward, I feel uncomfortable.
 It gives me a lot of anxiety.
 I need to be challenged and progress myself to new levels all the time.”

 Example for chef and other trade positions